SQL server change tracking

 Data restore

-When performing a database restore operation on a table, check the “Initiate Migration” checkbox to initialize the table after the restore operation is complete.
-This loads all the data from the source table into the target table to make sure it is synchronized and prevent data loss.
+After you perform a database restore operation on a table, check the “Initiate Migration” checkbox to initialize the table.
+This loads all the data from the source table into the target table to make sure the tables are in sync and to prevent data loss.

-While the data is being extracted, a database cleanup process may remove change tracking data that is older than the designated retention period.
+While Data Integration extracts the data, a database cleanup process may remove change tracking data that is older than the designated retention period.

 Verifying change tracking status

-To verify that Change Tracking is enabled for a database and its tables in SQL Server, you can execute the following queries:
+To verify that you have enabled Change Tracking for a database and its tables in SQL Server, execute the following queries:

 Check change tracking for databases